 Scotland’s Concorde, Golf-Bravo Oscar Alpha Alpha, was the first of her kind to go into service with British Airways, in 1976.
 8,064 flights later, she came to rest at the National Museum of Flight in East Fortune after the Concorde fleet was decommissioned in 2003.
 You can find out more about her in our Explore section.

 Concorde is housed in hangar 4 at the National Museum of Flight, next to the museum shop and Aviator Café.
 Entry is included in museum admission.
-An audio tour is available for £1 offering an in depth perspective on the famous plane, with commentary from former Concorde pilot Captain Jock Reid.
+A FREE audio tour is available, offering an in depth perspective on the famous plane, with commentary from former Concorde pilot Captain Jock Reid.

 Don't miss the chance to get up close to Scotland's Concorde.